gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - During the development of this project, I was able to work with the date object in javascript.
 The date object can be a little tricky especially when you are starting out.
 Using the date object, I was able to access the various methods to get hour, minutes and seconds as well as the weekday, month, year and also date.
 With these methods, I was able to implement the logic of getting the clock to function correctly.
 I also learned to work with Document object model, which is a tree like structure of all the elements on a web page.
 It keeps track of all the different elements on a web page.
 Using the DOM,I was able to update the time and date in the browser dynamically.

+## Day 8 [June 13, 2023]

+**Today's Progress**

+- I learned more about python data structures to improve my understanding of them.
+I improved my understanding of of list comprehension in python.
+The various ways we can use list comprehension to create a more concise list in python.

+- Solve some 6 & 5 kyu challenges on code wars